 Herbert Smith Freehills acted for the claimant in the proceedings - the Financial Conduct Authority.

-The test case was brought to determine issues of principle on policy coverage and causation under various specimen insurance wordings in respect of policyholder claims for business interruption losses arising in the context of the COVID-19 pandemic.
-It is estimated that some 700 types of policies across 60 different insurers and 370,000 policyholders could potentially be affected by the case.
+The proceedings were brought to determine issues of principle on policy coverage and causation under various specimen insurance wordings in respect of policyholder claims for business interruption losses arising in the context of the COVID-19 pandemic.
+It is estimated that some 700 types of policies held by 370,000 policyholders across 60 different insurers could potentially be affected by the case.
+The Supreme Court judgment brings definitive guidance on the proper operation of cover under certain non-damage business interruption insurance extensions and clarity to policyholders and insurers alike.

-“This is a really significant judgment” says Paul Lewis, partner and Global Head of Insurance Disputes at Herbert Smith Freehills.
-“It brings guidance to how business interruption insurance wordings should operate in the context of the COVID-19 pandemic, which has had such a devastating effect on businesses across the country.
-The decision should bring welcome news to a significant number of policyholders who will need to read the judgment carefully and see how the principles laid down by the Court apply to their particular policy wording.
-The speed with which the proceedings were brought is testament to the hard work of the FCA, Herbert Smith Freehills and Counsel teams to bring this urgent case to the courts.”
+“This is a very positive result for policyholders” says Paul Lewis, partner and Global Head of Insurance Disputes at Herbert Smith Freehills.
+“It improves their position significantly beyond that which was already established by the High Court judgment.
+Importantly also for the insurance industry the judgment brings definitive guidance to how business interruption insurance wordings should operate in the context of the COVID-19 pandemic, which has had such a devastating effect on businesses across the country.
+The speed with which these proceedings were brought, and the breadth of the issues covered, is a great credit to the efforts of the FCA, Counsel and Herbert Smith Freehills team.”

-The Herbert Smith Freehills team was led by partner and Global Head of Insurance Disputes Paul Lewis, partners Sarah McNally and Greig Anderson, and senior associate Antonia Pegden, supported by consultant Frank Thompson, senior associates David Jones, Dan Saunders, Rachelle Waxman, Jade Hu and associates Tristan Smith, Nikita Dave, William Gibson, Joanna Giza, Bianca Chang, Sarah McCadden, Hebe Peck and Juliana Rego.
+The Herbert Smith Freehills team working on the High Court and Supreme Court proceedings was led by partner and Global Head of Insurance Disputes Paul Lewis, partners Sarah McNally and Greig Anderson, and senior associate Antonia Pegden, supported by consultant Frank Thompson, senior associates David Jones, Dan Saunders, Rachelle Waxman, Jade Hu and associates Tristan Smith, Nikita Dave, William Gibson, Joanna Giza, Bianca Chang, Sarah McCadden, Hebe Peck and Juliana Rego.

-The Counsel team comprised Colin Edelman QC, Leigh-Ann Mulcahy QC, Richard Coleman QC, Richard Harrison, Adam Kramer, Deborah Horowitz and Max Evans.
+The Counsel team comprised Colin Edelman QC, Leigh-Ann Mulcahy QC, Richard Coleman QC, Richard Harrison, Peter Ratcliffe, Adam Kramer, Deborah Horowitz and Max Evans.

 The defendant Insurers were represented by Allen & Overy, Clyde & Co, DAC Beachcroft, DWF and Simmons & Simmons.